WcgStark/Azurlane-Food-Stalls/README.md

 - `DEBUG_SAVE` – set `True` to dump debug images for diagnosing.

 Human-mode timing/precision ranges live at the top of `modo_humano.py`.

-## Disclaimer

-Automation generally violates the game's Terms of Service.
-Use at your own risk.
-Educational project about computer vision and UI automation.